 - VBP – Value-Based Purchasing

 - HAC – Hospital-Acquired Conditions

 Collectively, these programs have tripled in size, from placing 2% of hospital inpatient Medicare reimbursement at risk in 2013 to placing 6% at risk in 2018.
 While 6% may not sound like much, when nearly half of all U.S. patients are Medicare patients and the average not-for-profit hospital margin in 2012 was less than 3%, not earning that risk-based reimbursement can mean going from a slim margin to no margin.

 While many hospitals are keenly aware of the financial downside of these programs, it’s easy to forget the financial upside.
 For instance, VBP includes both disincentives for poor performance and incentives for outstanding performance.
 That is, hospitals can earn “extra” reimbursement.
 And, when you look at the gap between where your hospital is today in total reimbursement versus where you could be if you earned the maximum incentive, the figures can be surprising.
 In one case study, using this approach revealed $4.5 million in reimbursement “left on the table” across all risk-based programs for a 300-500 bed mid-Atlantic hospital.

-Despite the debate over the Affordable Care Act, it doesn’t appear that CMS’s big three pay-for- performance programs are going anywhere.
+Despite continued debate over the Affordable Care Act, it doesn’t appear that CMS’s big three pay for performance programs are going anywhere.
 In fact, if history holds, CMS will continue to increase the amount of reimbursement at risk for hospitals while simultaneously fine-tuning the performance measures to derive the most value from the programs.
 And, with similar pay for performance programs in place through private insurers like Anthem Blue Cross Blue Shield, the need to know your hospital’s performance continues to grow.